keatinl1/Filter_IMU/README.md

 $$H(s) = \frac{\omega_{c}}{s + \omega_{c}}$$

 You apply a bilinear transform (also known as Tustins method) to get this filter in the Z domain.
 Then you inverse Z transform to get it in a format we can implement in code.
-See ```\derivation``` if you wan to see how to do this.
+See ```\derivation``` if you want to see how to do this.

 $$y[k] \approx \left(\frac{2-T\omega_c}{2+T\omega_c}\right)y[k-1] + \left(\frac{T\omega_c}{2+T\omega_c}\right)\left(x[k]+x[k-1]\right)$$